dpurkays/anime-matchmaker-server/README.md

 - Gets all moods
 - Will return 500 for error retrieving moods
-- If successfull, returns a 200 status code
+- If successful, returns a 200 status code

 **Response Body Example**